 Then I got to college and discovered that all of those beautiful words didn’t say very much.
 Their only purpose was to exist as a work of art to be admired, and the list of admirers was short.

 Why was that blinding glimpse of the obvious so important?
-Because writing that stems from nothing more than your love of language doesn’t get you very far in the real world.
+Because content writing that stems from nothing more than your love of language doesn’t get you very far in the real world.
 There are a few exceptions, like Pat Conroy.
 He used a full orchestra to tell a story that needed only an acoustic guitar, but it worked for him.
 It doesn’t, however, work for content writers.

 We need to stick to the acoustic guitar (and, honestly, we should probably leave those at home too).
 In our world, words have a job to do, and there’s no room for slackers.
 Anything that doesn’t further the brand’s goals just takes up space.
 And brands aren’t going to pay you to fill up their blog with a whole lot of nothing.

-What brands wish content writers knew
+What brands wish writers knew about content writing

 For career writers, leaving behind the notion that our words are works of art is one of the hardest lessons to learn when we start writing for customers instead of for ourselves.
 Writing for brands — the customers of the content marketing world — means keeping them happy, even if the writer-as-an-artist living inside of us cringes a bit.